Ehud Barak: Defense Minister and head of Ha'Avoda (2007-2011)

-Leaving the Labor Party
+Leaving Ha'Avoda and Minister of Defense (2011-2013)

 In January 2011, Labor Party leader Barak formed a breakaway party, Independence, which enabled him to maintain his loyal Labor's MK faction within Netanyahu's government, and prevented the departure of Labor party as a whole from Netanyahu's coalition-government.
 Labor previously threatened to force Barak to do so.
 After Barak's move, Netanyahu was able to maintain a majority of 66 MK (out of 120 in the Knesset), previously having 74 MKs within his majority coalition.

 In February 2011, Barak attended a ceremony at the UN for the International Day of Commemoration in memory of the victims of the Holocaust.
 Barak told the UN General Assembly that "an independent, strong, thriving and peaceful State of Israel is the vengeance of the dead."

 Barak's Independence party was due to run in a legislative election, but decided not to in 2012, and retired from politics.
 Barak planned to quit since Operation Pillar of Defense but postponed it until later that year.

 Barak stated during an American television interview that he would "probably" strive for nuclear weapons if he were in Iran's position, adding "I don't delude myself that they are doing it just because of Israel".
 This comment has been criticized and compared to Barak's comment in 1998 during a television interview when he said that if he were a Palestinian he would probably have joined one of the terror organizations.

+Retirement activities

+In 2015, Barak invested in Reporty, a tech startup that developed video streaming and geolocation software and later changed its name to Carbyne.
+A large portion of the funds invested by Barak was supplied by Jeffrey Epstein.
+For Epstein's 63rd birthday in 2016 a number of letters written for the occasion by high profile individuals were compiled as a birthday gift; among these were a letter from Barak and his wife.
+In 2023, it was revealed that Barak had visited Epstein around 30 times from 2013 to 2017 and had also flown on his jet, having first met Epstein in 2003.
+Barak denied any wrongdoing.
+Barak stated that on the two occasions he flew with Epstein on private planes, Barak's wife and security guards were with him.
+Leaked emails (released by the hacker group Handala, which "likely operates out of Iran’s Ministry of Intelligence", according to Reuters) show that in one occasion when Barak visited Epstein's private island Little Saint James (in January 2014), Barak was "arranging that the security guys will not come with us to the island," but his wife Nili Priel did accompany him.